jcolls/bossbot-action/README.md

 Github action that looks for unwanted email content in issue comments and removes it.

-It currently handles standard email reply text format from Outlook and Gmail.
+Instead of standard email reply text format from Outlook and Gmail which the original used, this fork requires a custom regex string.

 It works when comments are posted or edited on issues.